bpaquet/aerodis/README.md

 * ``setnex``: ``setex``, but only if not exists.
 * `hincrbyex`: ``hincrby`` with a TTL.
 TTL is the last params.
 * ``hmincrybyex``: mutiple hincrby in the same call.
 Syntax: ``key ttl [field1 incr1] [field2 incr2]``
-Note: modification of the PHP driver are needed to use these functions from PHP: (v5.x)[https://github.com/bpaquet/phpredis/tree/2.2.7_patched] and (v7)[https://github.com/bpaquet/phpredis/tree/3.0.0_patched].
+Note: modification of the PHP driver are needed to use these functions from PHP: [v5.x](https://github.com/bpaquet/phpredis/tree/2.2.7_patched) and [v7](https://github.com/bpaquet/phpredis/tree/3.0.0_patched).

 ## Map functions:
-There is two implementations of map:
+There are two implementations of map:

 ### Standard map implementation

 Each Redis map is stored into Aerospike in a single entry.
 A Redis field correspond to an Aerospike bin.

-There is some limitations:
+Limitations:
 * Aerospike bin name is limited to 14 chars
 * Total number of bin name is limited in Aerospike, so you can not use random field name